openstack-hackathon/training-iot/documentation/MQTelemetryTransport.md

 > Mosquitto is an open source (BSD licensed) message broker that implements the MQ Telemetry Transport protocol versions 3.1 and 3.1.1.
 MQTT provides a lightweight method of carrying out messaging using a publish/subscribe model.

->MQTT (a.k.a. mosquitto) is perfect for mobile and embedded devices because of its lightweight (in processing, memory management and bandwidth) messaging protocol.

-> For this protocol, notice that it lacks of encryption in its base, otherwise it would add an important overhead to the connection.
-Security at the application level requires a lot of work.

 [Mosquitto Homepage](http://mosquitto.org/)

 ## Mosquitto Client Open Server